IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 - Secret Name: `mq-client`
 - Key: tls.crt
 - Value: Click `Browse` and select client.crt that was generated in step [Clone the repository](#1-clone-the-repository)
+> tls.key and tls.crt will be created for mq-server, whereas, only tls.crt will be created for mq-client.

 #### 3.2 Create an instance of MQ Queue Manager
 1. Navigate to OpenShift console (where CP4I is deployed)